mootwise-matt/he3-lang/docs/bytecode/format.md

 ## 🚀 Implementation Status

-**Note**: The bytecode format and virtual machine are currently in the design phase.
-The compiler generates AST but does not yet emit bytecode.
-This document describes the planned bytecode format.
+**✅ IMPLEMENTED**: The shared bytecode format is now fully implemented and integrated with the VM.
+The compiler and VM use unified structures defined in `src/include/bytecode_format.h` and `src/include/opcodes.h`.
+This document describes the implemented bytecode format.

 ## Related Documentation